bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/4-guard/P4-guard.md

-### What and how to turn in
+### What to turn in

 You will receive the assignment on GitHub.
-In addition to checking in (pushing) your code, you need to:
+In addition to the code, your repo has to contain the following 3 files:

 * The README file is the landing page for the repository and should
 contain: (1) a one-sentence description of what the code is doing. and (2) instrutions on how to run it.
 Imagine yourself looking at this project 10 years from now, the README will come to the rescue.

-* In addition to the README, include a brief report showcasing your project, containing:
+* A brief report showcasing your project, containing:

-	*(1) images of your guard and visible polygon in various positions.
+	* (1) images of your guard and visible polygon in various positions.
 There isn't a required number of images, include what you consider a representative sample.
 	* (2) if your code does not work in all cases, explain.
 	* (3) any extra features you implemented.
 	* (4) Time you spent in: Thinking; Programming; Testing; Documenting; Total.
 	* (5) Brief reflection prompts (you don’t need to address all): how challenging did you find this project? what are some things you learnt by doing this project?
 Is there anything you wish you did differently?